 The above-mentioned documentation should be submitted in English or French in two identical copies (three for mixed properties).
 An electronic version (the maps in formats such as .jpg, .tif, .pdf) should also be submitted.

 Deadline

-1 February23 of the year in which the approval of the Committee is requested.
+1 February of the year in which the approval of the Committee is requested.

-23 If 1 February falls on a weekend, the nomination dossier must be received by 17h00 GMT the preceding Friday
+&lt;sup>22 If 1 February falls on a weekend, the nomination dossier must be received by 17h00 GMT the preceding Friday